This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 It is a tax on consumption which is applied during the production and distribution process to most goods and services.
 It is also applied to goods, and certain services, entering the country.
 Although VAT is ultimately borne by the consumer by being included in the price paid, the responsibility for charging, collecting and paying it to the tax authority at each stage of the process rests with the business making the supply, ie the sale.

-A business registered for the tax will charge VAT (output tax) on its sales, and incur VAT (input tax) on its purchases (including any VAT paid at importation).
-The difference between the output tax and the deductible input tax in each accounting (tax) period will be the amount of VAT payable by the business to the tax authority.
+A business registered for VAT will charge VAT (output tax) on its sales, and incur VAT (input tax) on its purchases (including any VAT paid at importation).
+The difference between the output tax and the deductible input tax in each tax period will be the amount of VAT payable by the business to the tax authority.
 Where the input tax exceeds the output tax, a refund can be claimed.

 A transaction is within the scope of Serbian VAT if the following conditions are met: